mohammadaminshirazi/amplicon-seq/README.md

 ---

-## Using CHAI 2 for Analysis
+## Using  QIIME 2 for Analysis

-[CHAI 2](https://github.com/your-chai2-repo-link) is a powerful computational tool designed for the analysis of sequencing data.
+[QIIME 2]([https://github.com/your-chai2-repo-link](https://qiime2.org/)) is a powerful computational tool designed for the analysis of sequencing data.
 It provides robust pipelines for processing and interpreting both shotgun sequencing and 16S rRNA sequencing data.
 Key features include:
 - **Data Preprocessing**: Quality control, trimming, and filtering of raw sequencing reads.
 - **Taxonomic Assignment**: Accurate classification of microbial species using reference databases.
 - **Functional Annotation**: Prediction of gene functions and metabolic pathways.